 - Eggs: fresh ones are always recommended.

-This is a butter cake, similar to a pound cake, so the batter is pretty straightforward for this type of cake (like the Basic Vanilla Butter Cake for example).
+This is a butter cake, similar to a pound cake, so the batter is pretty straightforward for this type of cake (like the Basic Vanilla Butter Cake).

-- Creaming: butter and sugar are creamed and this should take several minutes.
-This process incorporates air that is needed to help the cake rise well in the oven.
+- Creaming: soft butter and sugar are beaten for several minutes.
+This process incorporates air needed to help the cake rise well in the oven.

-- Scraping sides of bowl: do this several times (image below, right) to ensure that the batter is integrated as evenly as possible.
+- Scraping sides of bowl: do this several times (image below, right) to ensure the batter is well integrated.

 - Filling the pan: this is a cake batter that will dome when it rises, and I recommend filling it no more than ¾ of the muffin tins capacity to ensure you don't have huge cupcakes that will be messy to eat after the filling and frosting are added.